PrecoG: an efficient unitary split preconditioner for the transform-domain LMS filter via graph Laplacian regularization: Conclusion

 \section{Conclusion}

-In this letter, we present a method to obtain a unitary split preconditioner by utilizing nonconvex optimization and graph theory.
-We demonstrate the efficacy of our approach over prevalent state-of-the-art techniques.
-In addition, we show that our algorithm is amenable to precondition linear systems constrained with sparsity.
+In this work, we present a method to obtain a unitary split preconditioner by utilizing nonconvex optimization, graph theory and first-order perturbation theory.
+We demonstrate the efficacy of our approach over prevalent state-of-the-art techniques on Markov datasets and linear systems of equations.
+We inspect PrecoG in supervised and unsupervised settings.
 As a future endeavor, we will attempt to exploit the signal structure and embed this structure into the optimization framework by including a set of constraints.
 In continuation, we will try to extend our approach to solve a sparse underdetermined linear system of equations in order to implement dictionary learning.
+In addition, we will inspect the behavior of TDLMS filters by assigning the characteristics of computational neurons on the LMS taps.